 When they stick to TripAdvisor recommendations!!
 Yes the twin towers are gorgeous and a must, but there’s so much more to do here!
 We have waterfalls a mere 30 minutes from the city centre, a huge park in the middle, a thriving cafe culture and trails just begging to be hiked.
 Do a little digging people!
-I’ve compiled a list of non touristy things to do in and around KL, so check that out!

 4. In your opinion, which places should be at the top of any visitor’s wishlist in Kuala Lumpur or Malaysia?

 In my hometown, definitely Helipad!
 It’s exactly what it sounds like, a helipad, except at night it transforms into a fully functioning rooftop bar.
 Head there for a killer sunset view of the twin towers!
 In my country, it would have to be one of the many islands.
 Either Perhentian, Sipadan or Mabul!

 5. What foods must visitors eat when in Malaysia?

 Oh man, there are way too many.
 We have three different local cuisines here, Chinese, Malay and Indian so I’ll choose one from each.
 Chinese: Pan Mee, a flat rice noodle usually served with minced pork.
 Malay: Nasi Lemak, a fragrant rice cooked in pandan and coconut milk served with various things eg. chicken!
 Indian: Roti Canai, a type of flat bread served with dahl and curry.

 6. What’s your favourite Malaysian word?
 Why?
 What does it mean?